jellybean175/oahu_activities/README.md

 | What kind of activity is this? | Water, Hike, Tour or Entertainment|  Does it require any ticket or reservations? |

 # Potential Questions this Database can Answer:
-1) What is the most popular Nintendo game?
+1) What kind of activities can I do on Oahu?
-2) What Nintendo system had the most games in the top 100?
+2) How much do these activities cost?
-3) What was the average price for a video game?
+3) Do I need to make a reservation or can I just show up?
-4) Which game developers got published by Nintendo?
+4) What activities can I do with a group?
-5) How many players can play each game?
+5) Are there any activities I can do myself?

 # Conclusion
-This database's objective is to show what gamers vote as the best Nintendo games of all time.
-This information can be valuable for gamers and developers, helping them make informed decisions based on a larger community.
+This database's objective is to provide information to tourists who plan to visit Oahu.
+It can help them figure out a budget, and learn about what possibilities there are prior to their trip